-We both grew up in Mid Wales, Karl in Trefeglwys and Natalie in Bwlch-y-Sarnau.
-We both had a rural outdoorsy childhood giving us confidence in practical skills and a love for the countryside.
-We met during an outdoor pursuits trip whilst we were pupils at Llanidloes High School.
-Karl joined the Royal Navy and went off to sea, whilst I (Natalie) went to Art College in Loughborough to study Textile Design.
+We both grew up in Mid Wales, Karl in Trefeglwys and Natalie in Bwlch-y-Sarnau, where we had a rural ‘outdoorsy’ childhood giving us confidence in practical skills and a love for the countryside.
+We met whilst we were pupils at Llanidloes High School.
+As a young man, Karl joined the Royal Navy and went off to sea, whilst I (Natalie) went to Art College in Loughborough to study Textile Design.
 When Karl had had enough of sea faring, he spent some years in London working and extensively traveling for the BBC World Service before returning to Mid Wales.

 Whilst working in Welshpool for a local manufacturing firm supplying parts for the automotive industry, Karl heard about an old redundant church for sale.
 He was intrigued and on one sunny Sunday afternoon, we explored Welshpool to find it.
 Christ Church was locked up and covered in ivy and weeds which rather added to the charm.
 Karl was keen to see more so made an appointment with the local estate agent to view inside.
 On setting foot inside he had the vision to restore it by living in it and opening it as a public building once again.
 He had rather fallen in love with this beautiful building.
 After a lot of deliberation and convincing on my part, we purchased Christ Church in 2003 and our restoration journey began.

 I gave up my Design Technology and Art teaching job to devote my time to this mammoth project.
 Owen, who was 7 at the time quickly settled into his new school in Welshpool, and thankfully embraced church/building site life.